-Countrywide Home Loans's credit blemished mortgage loan underwriting standards are more flexible than the standards generally acceptable to Countrywide Home Loans for its non-credit blemished mortgage loans with regard to the borrower's credit standing and repayment ability.
-While more flexible, Countrywide Home Loans's underwriting guidelines still place primary reliance on a borrower's ability to repay; however Countrywide Home Loans may require lower loan-to-value ratios than for loans underwritten to more traditional standards.
-Borrowers who qualify generally have payment histories and debt-to-income ratios which would not satisfy more traditional underwriting guidelines and may have a record of major derogatory credit items such as outstanding judgments or prior bankruptcies.
-Countrywide Home Loans's credit blemished mortgage loan underwriting guidelines establish the maximum permitted loan-to-value ratio for each loan type based upon these and other risk factors with more risk factors resulting in lower loan-to-value ratios.
+The underwriting guidelines of the Originators are more flexible than the standards generally acceptable to Freddie Mac and Fannie Mae with regard to the borrower's credit standing and repayment ability.
+While more flexible, the underwriting guidelines still place significant reliance on a borrower's ability to repay; however the Originator generally may require lower loan-to-value ratios than for loans underwritten to Freddie Mac and Fannie Mae standards.
+Borrowers who qualify generally have payment histories and debt-to-income ratios which would not satisfy Freddie Mac and Fannie Mae underwriting guidelines and may have a record of major derogatory credit items such as outstanding judgments or prior bankruptcies.
+On a case-by-case basis, exceptions to the underwriting guidelines are made where compensating factors exist.
+Compensating factors usually include low loan-to-value ratio, low debt-to-income ratio, stable employment, length of time in the same residence, cash reserves and/or reduction in monthly debt service.
+It is expected that a significant portion of the Mortgage Loans in the mortgage pool will represent these exceptions.